Call To Schedule A Free Consultation

 • Mental or emotional distress (loss of enjoyment of life, loss of consortium, etc.)

-In addition to these, punitive damages may be awarded to punish the healthcare provider if they caused injury to the plaintiff with intent or malice.
+In addition to these, punitive damages may also be awarded in especially grievous circumstances to punish the healthcare provider and hopefully prevent the same negligence in the future.

-In order to bring a successful medical malpractice case, the lawsuit must be filed in a timely manner.
-A strict time limit known as a statute of limitations requires an injured plaintiff to file within a specified amount of time after the medical negligence occurred.
+In order to bring a successful medical malpractice action, state laws require the lawsuit to be filed in a timely manner.
+A strict time limit known as a “statute of limitations” requires an injured plaintiff to file within a specified amount of time after the medical negligence occurred.
 Each state has its own statute of limitations for medical malpractice claims.
 We’ll cover both Kentucky and Ohio’s statute of limitations for medical malpractice law below.

 Statute of Limitations Kentucky